During the lease term in Mc Gaheysville

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental home.
-However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Mc Gaheysville.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental.
+However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Mc Gaheysville.
 Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a handy reference for property owners in Mc Gaheysville
+a free reference for landlords in Mc Gaheysville

-- Before you rent out your property in Mc Gaheysville
+- Before you lease out your property in Mc Gaheysville

 - Collections and evictions